ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 The Awa LWM2M coding style guidelines can be found in the [Coding style guide](doc/coding_style.md).

+### Commit messages.

+For the commit message, the following rules apply:

+ * The first line should be a brief summary of the patch.
+ * Leave a blank line after the summary.
+ * Provide a detailed description of the change.
+ * Leave a blank line after the description.
+ * If the patch relates to an issue, add a line with 'Ref: ISSUE_ID'.
+ * Add a Gerrit 'Change-id' line.
+ * Add a Git 'Signed-off-by' line using ````git commit -s```` or ````git commit --sign-off```` (see *Signing your work* below).

+ Example:

+    Adds a new example feature xyz

+    This patch adds example feature xyz.
+This feature merely acts as an example of how to commit something to the project.
+    For real features this would contain some text describing in detail what the new feature actually does.

+    Ref: AWA-2131
+    Change-Id: Id564ab1230913abf88123dff193b1231b1
+    Signed-off-by: User Name <user.name@email.com>

 ### Signing your work.

 Awa LWM2M requires contributors to accept the Developer Certificate of Origin (DCO) (from developercertificate.org).